 - 1. Yard and Townsend Street-Trucks will circulate from the yard to Seventh to Brannan to Fourth, Third, or Second and back to Townsend to yard.
-The volume will be 4 trucks/hr.
-This pattern combines with No. 4 to give a total of 10 trucks per hour. - 2.
+The volume will be I truck/hr.
+This pattern combines with No. 4 to give a total of 7 trucks per hour. - 2.
 Second to Terminal-Trucks will circulate up Seventh to Brannan to Third, cross over to Second and return down Second to Townsend to Seventh and yard.
-The volume will be 11 trucks/hr.
-It is sequential to No. 1/No. 4 and parallel No. 3 to give 13 trucks per hour. - 3.
-Terminal-Trucks will circulated from the yard to Seventh to Bryant to Fremont to Terminal to Howard to Fourth to Townsend/Brannan to Seventh to yard.
-The volume will be 1.5 trucks/hr.
-This segment will be excavated at the same time as No. 2, giving a total of 13 trucks per hour.
+The volume will be 16 trucks/hr.
+It is sequential to No. 1/No. 4 and parallel No. 3 to give 24 trucks per hour. - 3.
+Terminal-Trucks will circulate from the yard to Seventh to Bryant to Fremont to Terminal to Howard to Fourth to Townsend/Brannan to Seventh to yard.
+The volume will be 8 trucks/hr.
+This segment will be excavated at the same time as No. 2, giving a total of 24 trucks per hour. - 4.
+Terminal down Mission Street-Trucks will circulate from the yard down Seventh to Townsend to Embarcadero to Mission, returning via Embarcadero to Townsend to